OjAy-stack/Webscrapping-using-Python/README.md

 - Demonstrated how web scraping techniques can simplify market research and data collection.

 ## Limitations
 - **Static HTML Dependency**: The script relies on the static structure of the webpage.
-Any changes to the HTML may require code adjustments.
+If there is any changes to the HTML, the code may adjustments.
 - **Single Page Scraping**: Currently, the script scrapes only the first page of results.

 ## Acknowledgements